JvanKatwijk/qt-dab/README.md

 - :information_source: Qt-DAB uses - as the name suggests - the Qt framework,
 for the time being still the version 5, it uses further the Qwt (version 6.2) library and the gcc compiler suite.

-For compiling and installing Qt-DAB on Ubuntu 20, I load the required libraries as given below:
+For building the AppImage on Ubuntu 20, I load the required libraries as given below:

  *   sudo apt-get update
  *   sudo apt-get install git